 Kot received characterization tests on the material being transported and calibrated the material model based on its characteristics.

-The purpose of the characterization is to identify material properties that are input parameters for the simulations in the specific DEM analysis software (particle-particle and particle-chute wall interaction properties).
-The tests also help to understand the flow of the ore stream.
+In this regard, the characterization aims to determine the material properties that serve as input parameters for simulations in specific DEM analysis software (particle-particle and particle-chute wall interaction properties).
+In addition, the tests help to understand the flow of the ore stream.

 - Feeder